 Note that if $X$ is connected, the distinguished sections must be the entire set of sections.

 A trivial topological covering space is a map of topological spaces of the form $\coprod U \rightarrow U.$ We compare Yoneda trivial morphisms to morphisms of the form $\coprod X \rightarrow X$.

-\tpoint{Proposition} {\em Let $X$ be a connected scheme.
+\begin{proposition} {Let $X$ be a connected scheme.
 Then $\coprod X \rightarrow X$ is Yoneda trivial, where the coproduct is over any set.
-If $f: Y \rightarrow X$ is Yoneda trivial and the underlying topological space of $Y$ is a disjoint union of connected components (or if $Y$ is locally Noetherian), then $f$ is of the form $\coprod_S X \rightarrow X$ for some set $S$.} \bpf The first statement is obvious.
-For the second statement, we have $Y = \coprod_{c \in C} Y_c$ with $Y_c$ connected.
-Since $f$ is Yoneda trivial, the inclusion $Y_c \hookrightarrow Y$ factors through a distinguished section.
-It follows that $f: Y_c \rightarrow X$ is an isomorphism. \epf
+If $f: Y \rightarrow X$ is Yoneda trivial and the underlying topological space of $Y$ is a disjoint union of connected components (or if $Y$ is locally Noetherian), then $f$ is of the form $\coprod_S X \rightarrow X$ for some set $S$.} \end{proposition}